How to Unclog a Toilet

 - Only flush toilet paper and human waste.
 That's all.
-So, no paper towels, diapers, cleaning & facial wipes or feminine hygiene products.
+So, no paper towels, diapers, cleaning and facial wipes or feminine hygiene products.

-- Put a waste bin in the bathroom and preferably close to the toilet to encourge everyone to dispose of other items properly.
+- Put a waste bin in the bathroom and preferably close to the toilet to encourage everyone to dispose of other items properly.

-- Make sure your children and guests know that only toilet paper and human waste is to be flushed.
+- Make sure your children and guests know that only toilet paper and human waste are to be flushed.